Getsov/Motorsport-Events-Server/README.md

 - **_User_**:

+Only optional data of User(firstName, lastName, region, organizationName, phone).
+Admin and User itself can change the data, but only if the requester of changes is not deleted or is approved.
 - **Method:** `PUT`
 - **Endpont:** `/user/editUserInfo/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Only optional data of User(firstName, lastName, region, organizationName, phone).
-Admin and User itself can change the data, but only if the requester of changes is not deleted or is approved.
+Admin and User itself can change the email, but only if the requester of this change is approved and not deleted.
+To fulfill the request, the user must send the new email.
 - **Method:** `PUT`
 - **Endpont:** `/user/editUserEmail/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Admin and User itself can change the email, but only if the requester of this change is approved and not deleted.
+Admin and User itself can change password, but only if the requester of this change is approved and not deleted.
-  To fulfill the request, the user must send the new email.
+To fulfill the request, the user must send the old password, a new password and a repetition of the new password.
+The administrator must send a new password and repetition the new password.
 - **Method:** `PUT`
 - **Endpont:** `/user/editUserPassword/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Admin and User itself can change password, but only if the requester of this change is approved and not deleted.
+Only the administrator who is approved and not deleted can change the role of an individual user.
-  To fulfill the request, the user must send the old password, a new password and a repetition of the new password.
-The administrator must send a new password and repetition the new password.
+To fulfill the request, the admin must send role.
+If new role is 'organizer', the fields 'organizatorName' and 'phone' also should be fulfilled if there was empty before update.
 - **Method:** `PUT`
 - **Endpont:** `/user/editUserRole/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Only the administrator who is approved and not deleted can change the role of an individual user.
+Only the administrator who is approved and not deleted can approve/disapprove an individual user.
-  To fulfill the request, the admin must send role.
-If new role is 'organizer', the fields 'organizatorName' and 'phone' also should be fulfilled if there was empty before update.
+To fulfill the request, the admin must send {"isApproved": false/true}.
 - **Method:** `PUT`
 - **Endpont:** `/user/approveDisapproveUser/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Only the administrator who is approved and not deleted can approve/disapprove an individual user.
+Only the administrator who is approved and not deleted can approve/disapprove multiple users.
-  To fulfill the request, the admin must send {"isApproved": false/true}.
+To fulfill the request, the admin must send {"isApproved": false/true, "listOfUsers" : [id,id]}.
 - **Method:** `PUT`
 - **Endpont:** `/user/approveDisapproveUsers/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Only the administrator who is approved and not deleted can approve/disapprove multiple users.
+Only the administrator who is approved and not deleted can change the "isDeleted" property of an individual user.
-  To fulfill the request, the admin must send {"isApproved": false/true, "listOfUsers" : [id,id]}.
+To fulfill the request, the admin must send {"isDeleted": false/true}.
 - **Method:** `PUT`
 - **Endpont:** `/user/deleteRestoreUser/:id`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data

-  Changes: Only the administrator who is approved and not deleted can change the "isDeleted" property of an individual user.
+Only the administrator who is approved and not deleted can change the "isDeleted" property of multiple users.
-  To fulfill the request, the admin must send {"isDeleted": false/true}.
+To fulfill the request, the admin must send {"isDeleted": false/true, "listOfUsers" : [id,id]}.
 - **Method:** `PUT`
 - **Endpont:** `/user/deleteRestoreUsers`
   Headers: `Content-Type: application/json`
   `X-Authorization: {token}`
   Body: JSON-formatted data
-  Changes: Only the administrator who is approved and not deleted can change the "isDeleted" property of multiple users.
-  To fulfill the request, the admin must send {"isDeleted": false/true, "listOfUsers" : [id,id]}.

 Like-Event: Every user can like an Event.
 To do it, 'authorized' user must send a `POST` request with event `id`.
 When user liked some event, the event itself keep information about liked users and also every user keep information about events which he liked.
 Example: `/events/like/:id`